sujaljoshi7/Caesar-Cipher/README.md

     source venv/bin/activate   # On Windows, use `venv\Scripts\activate`
     ```

-4. Install any dependencies:

-    This project requires the `art` library for the logo display.
-Install it using pip:

-    ```bash
-    pip install art
-    ```

 ## Usage

 To start the game, run the following command in your terminal: